 According to the National Center for Environmental Information, the recorded death toll from natural disasters in 2022 is 342 people.

 There is nothing you can do about the reality of natural disasters, but you can plan ahead to keep your home as safe as possible.
-By staying informed and taking the necessary precautions against upcoming disasters in your area, you will often be able to avoid worst-case-scenario damage.
+By staying informed and taking the necessary precautions against upcoming disasters in your area, you can often avoid worst-case scenario damage.